 JC has been an active producer/director/educator for over 20 years.
 He is the recipient of numerous national awards for his work.
-JC’s students took 1st and 2nd place two years in a row in Multi-camera/Studio Production at the BEA competition at the Festival of Media Arts in Las Vegas in 2015 and 2016.
-In 2015, JC was awarded Faculty Fellowship at the Television Academy in Los Angeles.
-He received the Connecticut State University System-wide Teaching Award in 2014.
+JC’s students took 1st and 2nd place for three years in live Multicamera Studio Production at the BEA competition’s Festival of Media Arts in Las Vegas in 2015, 2016, and 2020, placing in the top 5% nationally.
+JC received the Connecticut State University System-wide Teaching Award (2014) and he was awarded a Faculty Fellowship at the Television Academy in Los Angeles (2015).
+His documentary Major Doc Brown has screened at eight national film festivals (2018-2019).

 Jessi’s research interests focus on interpersonal communication and pay particular attention to how people (consciously and unconsciously) communicate identities involving “taken-for-granted” societal forces.
 Her current programs of research all focus on relational communication (e.g., relational uncertainty, power, conflict, love, and sex occurring in violent & nonviolent relationships) as influenced by societal identities (e.g., gender, family roles, stigma, health norms).
 Dr. Eckstein serves on many campus committees and currently chairs the Institutional Review Board for Human Subjects Research and the A&S Program Review Committee at WCSU.
 She is also Director of the Women’s Studies Program.